chenglou/node-huxley/README.md

 That's it! _Don't forget to remove the `x` in `xname` of `Huxleyfile.json`_.

-When you modify your code in the future, `hux` to validate the new screenshots against the old ones and `hux -u` to update them. **If you want to batch run Huxleyfiles, try the `--dir` cli flag**.
+When you modify your code in the future, `hux` to validate the new screenshots against the old ones and `hux -u` to update them. **If you want to batch run Huxleyfiles, see `hux --help`**.

 ### One more thing